daveknippers/KaliRoulette/README.md

 <img src="justins_finest_work.png">
 </p>

 After a year of procrastination, Spelunky Bet / Kali Roulette is available!
-Now you can bet live in Twitch chat on how I'm going to die, and be rewarded with the bounty of GOLDEN DAVE idols
+Now you can bet live in Twitch chat on how I'm going to die, and be rewarded with the bounty of GOLDEN DAVE idols, which hold a lot of sentimental value.

 Everyone starts with 1000 GOLDEN DAVES.
 If you lose all your GOLDEN DAVES, you'll get 100 GOLDEN DAVES at the start of the next attempt.

 Each cause of death has a multiplier on payout on a correct bet.
-For example, betting 100 GOLDEN DAVES on the shopkeeper will yield 400 GOLDEN DAVES on a correct bet as the shopkeeper has a payout modifier of 4.
+For example, wagering 100 GOLDEN DAVES on the shopkeeper will yield 400 GOLDEN DAVES if the shopkeeper kills the streamer, as he has a payout multiplier of 4.

 # Commands
 The bot accepts the following commands: